jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

     * Take the last element, which happens to be the smallest (1), and go over the whole sorted list to find where it belongs (2, 3, 4, 5, 6, 7, 8)

-* Based on this, where it starts scanning the sorted list from the end (not the index 0), the configuration of the elements would be if the elements were in reverse order
-* However, if the list was scanned from the beginning, the worst case scenario configuration would be if the elements were already in order
+* However, if the list was scanned starting at index 0 each time, the worst case scenario configuration would be if the elements were already in order

 Best Case Scenario